The unlikeliest of sights amid Yemen’s war: Trees sculpted into whimsical forms

 Officials in Marib began exploring this beautification initiative in 2016, Mudendin said.

-At the time, he was overseeing a similar gardening project in his hometown of Seiyun, around 270 miles to the east.
+At the time, he was overseeing a similar gardening project in his hometown of Seiyun, about 270 miles to the east.
 He had first delved into the world of plants and trees in 2005, when — as a student hoping to become an electrician — he worked part time at a nursery.
 Financial constraints prevented him from finishing his formal training, he recalled, so in 2007 he shifted to nursery work full time.

 It was there that his dreams began to take root.
-He saved up his money and after marrying in 2009, secured a plot of land where he opened his own small nursery.
+He saved up his money and, after marrying in 2009, secured a plot of land where he opened his own small nursery.

 Later that year, he said, a contractor hired him to help landscape a main road running through Seiyun.
 Mudendin helped him trim the trees into several shapes, including a pyramid and a spiral.
-More projects followed, and soon Mudendin was asked to also shape trees in a local park.
+More projects followed, and soon Mudendin was asked to shape trees in a local park.

 By 2010, Mudendin’s green thumb had intrigued officials in Seiyun.
 The next year, he landed a formal job beautifying the city.
 His efforts were such a success that he was quickly allowed to expand his team.